algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/functionnal_specifications.md

 ## 4.1.
 Objectives
 - The product must be able to produce C++ code from F# scripts.
-- The unit tests to turn native F# into cpp code must all be functionnal.
+- The unit tests to turn native F# into C++ code must all be functionnal.

 ## 4.2.
-End result
+End Result
 - The user will be able to activate F# binding when he is working on an Harfang 3D scene.
 - He will be allowed to use and create F# scripts for his scenes.
+- He can test his simulations with objects connected to F# scripts.

 # 5. Personas